-In the next sections we assess the ex-ante impacts on welfare and poverty at the household level, that can arise due to the increase in the international prices of agricultural commodities.
+In the next sections we assess the ex-ante impacts on welfare and poverty at the household level, that can arise due to the increase of the international prices of agricultural commodities.
 In section 2 we review the existing literature on the nexus between trade policy and poverty for the three countries we are interested in.1 In section 3 some descriptive statistics are presented.
-Section 4 develops the empirical framework, and present the results, to estimate the set of parameters that constitute the main ingredient to the analysis carried out in section 5, where we simulate the welfare and poverty effects of a rise in the international prices of agricultural commodities.
-Section 6 summarizes our main results.
+In Section 4, a simple theoretical model is presented with the aim of serving as the base for our empirical approach.
+However, it is necessary to say that we do not intend to test structurally the model.
+Section 5 develops the empirical framework, and present the results, to estimate the set of parameters that constitute the main ingredient to the analysis carried out in section 6, where we simulate the welfare and poverty effects of a rise of the international prices of agricultural commodities.
+Section 7 summarizes our main results.